mwsu-csmp/it-policy/password_construction_guidelines.md

 ## Guidelines
 ## General
 * All System-level password (e.g system passwords, root, switch/server login passwords) must be changed at least 60 days.
-* All System-level password must be stored in secured and encrypeted database,
+* All System-level password must be stored in secured and encrypted database.
-* All User-level password must be changed atleast every 120 days.
+* All User-level password must be changed at least every 120 days.
 * Password must not be sent via any email messages or any other forms of electronic communication.
 * In case of password breach is found all the system password must be changed.

 ## Password Construction Requirements
 * Be a minimum length of 10 characters on all systems.
-* Password should not incldue such as birthdates, addresses, phone numbers, or names of family members, pets & friends.
+* Password should not include such as birthdates, addresses, phone numbers, or names of family members, pets & friends.
 * Not be the same as the User ID.
 * Not be the same as previous password.
 * Not be displayed when entered.
-* No password strings such as 'Password123', 'qwerty12345', 'accd12345'
+* No password strings such as 'Password123', 'qwerty12345', 'accd12345'.
-* Are some version of “Welcome123” “Password123” “Changeme123”
+* Are some version of “Welcome123”, “Password123”, “Changeme123”.
 * Enable the use of multifactor authentication if prompted.
 * Default password shall be changed immediately on all equipment.

 ## Password Protection Standards
-* Don't reveal a password to any personal
+* Don't reveal a password to any personal.
-* Don't reveal a password in email
+* Don't reveal a password in email.
-* Don't reveal a password in over the phone conversation
+* Don't reveal a password in over the phone conversation.
 * Don't store password on sticky notes or under the desk.
 * Don't user "Remember Password" feature of applications
-* if someone demands password, refer them to this document to have them contact Information Secuirty Officer
+* if someone demands password, refer them to this document to have them contact Information Security Officer.
 * if an account password is suspected to have been compromised, report the incident to Information Security Officer and Change the password immediately.

 ## Warranty